wp-plugins/custom-post-types-relationships-cptr/readme.txt

 == Changelog ==

+= 2.2 =
+* All functions/pages/settings etc that included the acronym CPT have been renamed to CPTR.
+Functions have been deprecated and will be available until v3.0.
+* Implemented automatic upgrade of settings etc for earlier version users.

 = 2.1 =
 * Version number changed to match the plugin repo.
 * Fixed a bug where the last related post was the current for $post after the plugin run.